Check out our Winter Activities!

 We are Steve and Sara Eliasen, founders of International Youth Sailing of Oshkosh (IYSO).

 We are passionate about sharing our love of sailing and our love for the Great Lakes and their waterways!

 Our goal is to provide easily, accessible opportunities to experience both.

 Our official Mission Statement:

-International Youth Sailing is a non-profit educational/recreational organization dedicated to enriching the lives of area youth and their families by creating water-sport opportunities that introduce them to the enjoyment and sense of well-being, as well as the STEM, environmental, and life lessons that water sports offer.
+International Youth Sailing is a non-profit educational/recreational organization dedicated to enriching the lives of area youth and their families by creating water and winter sport opportunities that introduce them to the enjoyment and sense of well-being, as well as the STEM, environmental, and life lessons that these activities offer.

 Using our quick-start method of basic sailing instruction, participants learn to sail competently within their first hour.
 From there, we offer opportunities and outcomes, from a sense of serenity/empowerment, to the thrill of racing, to understanding the science and math of sailing, to a greater appreciation for our environment.
 We offer sailing as a vehicle to a wider horizon in the lives of our participants.

 2020 marks our 13th season for providing our quick-start Recreational Sailing Instruction and Open Sail (practice opportunities) to students of all ages and abilities!